negru-ioan/htc/README.md

 ## How to Use border-radius.htc

-To apply rounded corners to elements in Internet Explorer 7-9, you can use the `border-radius.htc` file.
+To apply rounded corners to elements in Internet Explorer 8 and below, you can use the `border-radius.htc` file.
 Follow these steps:

 1. Include the `border-radius.htc` file in your project.